GStudiosX2/GStudiosX2/README.md

 ### Hi there 👋
+i would love if someone gives me ideas i cant come up with some

 <!--
 **lolBoi9696/lolBoi9696** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.